linuslh1996/car-racing-unimore/README.md

 In the project, we implemented several approaches to solve the car racing problem.
+To sum it up, Q Learning performed quite dissappointingly (even after we spend a lot of time parameter tuning!), PPO was surprisignly good and stable, and the EA approach worked fine but was very time-consuming.

 # Installation